-Replacing your van tyres can often be a daunting task with the sheer number of local tyres on offer.
+Replacing your van tyres can often be a daunting task.

 Whilst some van tyres are designed to improve fuel efficiency or ride comfort, others are purely intended to carry heavy loads.